Weighted Marching Hip Raise

 - 1

-Lie on your back with your knees bent and feet flat on the floor, holding a weight on your hips.
+Lie on your back with knees bent, feet flat on the floor hip-width apart, and a weight plate resting across your hips.

 - 2